 Borneol as a Functional Ingredient

 While we don’t know much about what borneol can do, it is showing promise as a powerful painkiller and anti-inflammatory.
-That pairs nicely with the painkilling properties of our Gold Country Afgoo and the anti-inflammatory effects of the goji berries in our Coconut Goji Berry truffles.
-This truffle gets an extra boost of borneol from the cinnamon, making it a delicious way to manage pain.
+That pairs nicely with the painkilling properties of our Gold Country Afgoo and the anti-inflammatory effects of the goji berries.
+You can mix them in a truffle and get an extra boost of borneol some cinnamon, making it a delicious way to manage pain.

 How to Eat More Borneol